 I have a dream of an organization that fulfills all of its stakeholders with a true sense of purpose by encouraging employees to serve customers in the best possible way while furthering the development of value as long as the company is able to capture an EQuitable amount of that value as profit while preserving that what we all (must) cherish: our relationships, our societies, our environment, and Nature.

-It is for others to decide whether or not I’ve succeeded.
+It is for others to decide whether or not I’ve succeeded in my mission.

 During one of my previous interim management assignments, I asked a marketer if she knew how the product got delivered to a customer.
 She told me she had no clue.
 I asked her how she could perform her job if she had ‘no clue’ how or whether her promises were being fulfilled.
 That wasn’t her responsibility, she responded.
 I was shocked, but I refused to believe that she was merely indifferent.
 So I asked her if she had never been curious about it.
 “Yes, I have,” she told me, “but when I asked about it, they told me I had to mind my own business.
 So that’s what I’m doing.”